sandeepvalapi/polymer-examples/README.md

 # polymer-examples
-This repository has examples and start kit for polymer starter
+This repository has examples and start kit for polymer starter.